 Our clients frequently ask about author websites - they know that they are a useful tool, but don’t perhaps have a full understanding of how to begin using them.
-Over the next few weeks, we’ll be looking at the particulars of these and discussing why they are invaluable tools, especially for self-published authors, and how to get the best out of them.
-This week, we’re giving an overview of what a website can offer to an author, and what their visitors will expect to see when they arrive.
+In this article, we’ll be looking at the particulars of these and discussing why they are invaluable tools, especially for self-published authors, and how to get the best out of them.
+This week, we’re giving an overview of what a website can offer to an author, and what site visitors will expect to see when they arrive.

 What is the point of an author website, and why might you want one?

-We mentioned in a previous newsletter that longevity in your writing and across your titles is key to achieving meaningful engagement with your audiences.
+Longevity in your writing and across your titles is key to achieving meaningful engagement with your audiences.
 A good website goes hand-in-hand with this; allowing you to support and broaden the reader ‘experience’.
-It adds context to your titles by being a place where information-hungry fans can learn more about past and future releases, as well as about you as an author and a personality.
+It adds context to your titles by being a place where information-hungry fans can learn more about past and future releases, as well as about you as an author and your personality.
 It’s also a place where you can offer to connect with your readers regularly; you should do everything you can to keep each reader interested as you release more books, so by encouraging those who visit your website to sign up to your mailing list, you can then keep them updated on the progress of your upcoming titles, reissues, sales or events.
-An author uses the website and mailing list to build readers’ anticipation while writing and preparing a book for release, and lets them know when they can expect to get their hands on the book that they have been eagerly awaiting.
+An author uses their website and mailing list to build readers’ anticipation while writing and preparing a book for release, and lets them know when they can expect to get their hands on the book that they have been eagerly awaiting.

-When you’ve come across a new author, have you ever Googled their name to find out more about them and about what they’ve written?
+When you’ve come across a new author, have you ever Googled their name to find out more about them and what they’ve written?
 What if someone comes across your book on Amazon and goes on to Google your name?
-They will expect to see a link to a beautifully designed, professional-looking website since this is the precedent that traditionally published authors have set.
+They will expect to see a link to a beautifully designed, professional-looking website since this is the precedent that has been set by traditionally published authors.
 There is very little else that you can do to better convince potential readers that you are the ‘real deal’.
 Take pride in how you appear online, and ensure your website presents a great picture for the whole world to see.
 It will pay off in the long run as more and more people discover you and your books.

 What do people expect to find when they visit an author’s website?